 Your choices may not be as extensive, but you likely want to choose a surgeon who has been performing these surgeries regularly, with documentation through a large selection of pictures and videos you can view to see the quality of the work.
 Dr. Bared has more than two decades of experience in the field and has many revision rhinoplasty before and after pictures available for viewing.

 Take Time to Look Over and Comment on Digital Images

 Communication is a big part of relaying exactly what you do and do not like with your new nose.
 Dr. Bared examines the nose and then listens to the patient’s goals.
 After approximately two days, he completes his digital images of the changes he anticipates making, which are then emailed to you.

 At this point, you need to carefully look over the changes and make comments on the things you like and anything you still dislike.
 Just remember that there is no way to guarantee that the final results will be an exact match to the digital images, but a surgeon of Dr. Bared’s experience is able to come quite close- with his goal being to exceed the image views.

 Do Not Expect the Healing Process to be the Same as the First Time

 After your first rhinoplasty, the quality of the skin changes.
 This alters the way your nose heals during a revision rhinoplasty.
 Slow healing is not uncommon, but not a major problem as long as you can be patient.
 Allow your nose at least three to six months before expecting to see refinement, and for redness and swelling to dissipate.

-Read some of the most common rhinoplasty questions patients ask Dr. Epstein.
+Read some of the most common rhinoplasty questions patients ask Dr. Bared.
 By going into a revision rhinoplasty with realistic expectations and a good understanding of the surgery, you’re more likely to get the results you want.
 When you’re ready to schedule a consultation with the Miami facial plastic surgeon, call (305) 666-5884.